MicrosoftDocs/entra-docs/docs/identity/monitoring-health/tutorial-configure-log-analytics-workspace.md

 To analyze activity logs with Log Analytics, you need:

 - A Microsoft Entra tenant with a [Premium P1 license](~/fundamentals/get-started-premium.md)

-- A Log Analytics workspace *and* access to that workspace
+- A Log Analytics workspace *and* [access to that workspace](/azure/azure-monitor/logs/manage-access)

+- The appropriate roles for Azure Monitor:
+  - Monitoring Reader
+  - Log Analytics Reader
+  - Monitoring Contributor
+  - Log Analytics Contributor

-- The appropriate roles for Azure Monitor *and* Microsoft Entra ID
+- The appropriate roles for Microsoft Entra ID:
+  - Reports Reader
+  - Security Reader
+  - Global Reader
+  - Security Administrator

 Familiarize yourself with these articles: